 When you think back to your wedding day, no doubt a festive mood, excitement and nervousness filled the atmosphere.
 You had no reason to expect that your marriage would not last a lifetime.
-However, time has a way of changing things, especially marriages.
+However, the time has a way of changing things, especially marriages.
 The divorce rate in Arizona and throughout the country has slightly declined in recent years.
 However, in the past 20 years, it has significantly increased for people who are age 55 and beyond.

-If you’re in this age group, you might relate to one or more of the issues older spouses often cite as factors leading to their decisions to divorce.
-Filing for divorce after 30, 40 or more years of marriage isn’t easy.
+If you’re in this age group, you might relate to one or more of the issues older spouses often cited as factors leading to their decisions to divorce.
+Filing for divorce after 30, 40, or more years of marriage isn’t easy.
 It is often emotionally and financially difficult.
 No matter what issues may prompt your decision to file for divorce, making sure you have a strong support network in place from the start can help you cope and move on in life.

 Infidelity is not restricted to younger spouses

 Just because you and your spouse are older now, it doesn’t necessarily mean your relationship is foolproof against infidelity.
 In fact, many older spouses say this was a primary issue in their decisions to leave their partners.
 When a spouse spends a lot of time away from home, perhaps serving on active duty in the military or claiming to have extra work to do at the office, it can place a heavy burden on a marriage.

 You might be one of many older spouses who have made the unfortunate discovery that your spouse has been engaged in an extramarital affair.
 It is one of the most common causes of gray divorce, a term that refers to filing for divorce at age 55 or older.

 Living longer sometimes means spouses start to drift apart